-About Ashton Lofgreen, PhD and her independently owned and operated private practice:
+About Ashton Lofgreen, PhD, CD(DONA) and her independently owned and operated private practice:

 Therapy is most beneficial when the approach is adapted to the unique strengths, preferences, and cultural background of the client.
 Therefore, Dr. Lofgreen remains as flexible as she can in response to her clients.
 She views therapeutic work through the lens of “relational-cultural theory,” which proposes that humans are healthiest when in authentic connection to others and reach full potential through mutual engagement in “growth-fostering relationships.”
 Dr. Lofgreen strives to foster a therapeutic relationship that allows clients to recognize vital inner resources and connect with their sense of purpose and community.
 Dr. Lofgreen also frequently draws from principles of cognitive-behavioral theory—particularly when collaborating with clients to navigate challenges and achieve goals.
 She is experienced in evidence-based treatments including Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), and Dialectical Behavior Therapy (DBT).